The RFM matrix helps you turn customer data into effective actions

 How do you tell the most relevant customers apart from the crowd, and how should you be communicating with them?

-Retail's greatest challenge
+Knowing your customers - Retail's greatest challenge

 Sometimes a surprisingly small number of customers can be responsible for the majority of your income, and those should be taken care of best.
 Now knowing exactly who they are – and keeping them happy – is a breeze.

 - Re-activate your passive customers before you lose them by sending targeted messages or even discounts.
 Even a simple request for feedback can be enough to bring a customer back.

-- Recency: The freshness of the relationship between your brand and your customer; when your customer last bought a product from you (online or offline)
+- Recency: The freshness of the relationship between your brand and your customer; when your customer last bought a product from you (online or offline).

 - Frequency: The measure of demand; how many times your customers have purchased from you.

 - Monetary value: View the monetary value or the proportional value of every selected group of customers compared to the rest.